microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-01.md

      - [https://www.mozilla.org/en-US/firefox/new/](https://www.mozilla.org/en-US/firefox/new/).
      - Firefox is useful because it allows you to create a manual proxy rather than using Windows defaults, as Chrome and Edge require.
 This will be helpful in Exercise 4.
 4. Reboot after installing all of the software and ensure that Docker is running before performing a sysprep.

+{: .important }
-   - **Important:** At this point in time, take a snapshot of the OS disk on your VM so you can make updates to it later if needed.
+> **Important:** At this point in time, take a snapshot of the OS disk on your VM so you can make updates to it later if needed.
 Once you sysprep a VM you can't boot it back up again to make changes.

 5. Perform sysprep.
 To do so:
    - Delete C:\Windows\Panther and empty the recycle bin
    - In the command prompt, CD to C:\Windows\System32\SysPrep and run `sysprep.exe /oobe /generalize /shutdown`